top of page

 Exploring dynamic range

-Exploring dynamic range helps a dancer move effortlessly from soft to loud, fast to slow, tense to relaxed, and emotional to neutral, according to Mary Fulkerson.
+Exploring dynamic range helps a dancer move effortlessly from soft to loud, fast to slow, tense to relaxed, and emotional to neutral.
 It is similar to dynamics in music, which refers to the volume and intensity of a musical performance, and it emphasizes the importance of creating contrast and variation in movement to keep performances interesting and engaging.

 Dynamic range and breath